paytex-io/babushka/README.md

 Simple and secure savings account.

-This is a yiel aggregator smart contract pool.
+This is a yield aggregator smart contract pool.

 ## Architecture